Eco Quote Today

 Living Room Isometric

 White uPVC windows are the cheapest option, and these can be around £900 for double glazing.
-The same material but triple glazed will be considerably more, at £1,450.
+The same material but triple glazed windows will cost considerably more, at £1,450.
 Likewise, timber windows can cost £1,500 to double glaze but £2,000 to triple glaze.
-When considering the price, it’s important to see how the materials affect what you pay.

 You can see how triple glazing prices vary by type of window material and size in the table below.
 Coloured or textured uPVC frames cost 10–20% more than white frames.